Skip to content

 Infinity (JBL) Glide 120 Review

-In the same context, Infinity Glide 120 looks quite similar to other brands’ neckbands.
+In the same context, Infinity Glide 120 looks similar to other brands’ neckbands.
 No special design was done other than 2 things; which we liked.

 So in terms of design, Infinity Gldie 120 is a simple-looking neckband under 2000 Rs.
 Hence we would give it 4/5.